Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 placed in placeholders of dimension 1 and size 1.
 (Be sure to name them.)

-It is important that the inputs and outputs of the graph are exactly the ones you receive and return when training your model with an `External` brain.
+It is important that the inputs and outputs of the graph are exactly the ones you receive and return when training your model with an `External` Brain.
 This means you cannot have any operations such as reshaping outside of the graph.
 The object you get by calling `step` or `reset` has fields `vector_observations`, `visual_observations` and `memories` which must correspond to the placeholders